 In this tutorial, you worked on a real-world Node.js application.
 The tutorial simulates the conditions of many types of projects I’ve worked on in my career: being brought in after some work has been done, after the specifications have been done, and in a high-pressure situation (deliver something quickly or the customer walks).

 How to setup your environment to do Node development

 How to load and work with the SQLite database

 How to work with the VSCode debugger.

-In the next couple of units, we step back from Node development and look at some of the surrounding ecosystem: specifically npm (Unit 7), and the file that controls a Node project:
+In the next couple of tutorials, we step back from Node development and look at some of the surrounding ecosystem, including npm and the file that controls a Node project:

 Test your understanding

 POSTmethod is used for all query-type REST services because you provide the server with an object payload that can be more easily parsed.